friendlyantz/friendlyantz/_posts/2023-06-01-book-designing-data-intensive-applications.md

  ![image](https://github.com/friendlyantz/friendlyantz/assets/70934030/c3813031-48a2-4d5e-ab69-819aad5fab62)
 ---

-- role of Software Engineer now also includes DataSystem designer (Arrch?)
+- role of Software Engineer now also includes DataSystem designer (Arch?)
 	- We have to address:
 		- keeping data correct and complete during storm
 		- providing consistent performance to clients, when sys is degraded